almeidaxan/bfast-explorer/md/tutorial.rst

 Now, let's zoom out all the way back and place a marker at the north of Brazil, as shown.
 To *place* a marker, simply click on the map.
 If we want to, we can also place multiple markers.

 We may also wish to clear all the placed markers.
-To do that, click on the :guilabel:`|trash-icon|` red button on the left side of the toolbar.
+To do that, click on the |trash-icon| red button on the left side of the toolbar.

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-03.jpg
   :group: bfast-explorer